 Trump says Putin and Zelenskyy will meet for talks on ending the war

-WASHINGTON, D.C. — President Trump says that Ukrainian President Volodymyr Zelenskyy and Russian President Vladimir Putin have agreed to meet, an announcement that came after a day of high-stakes talks at the White House between Trump, Zelenskyy and a delegation of Europe's top leaders.
+WASHINGTON, D.C. — President Trump says arrangements are underway for a meeting between Ukrainian President Volodymyr Zelenskyy and Russian President Vladimir Putin, an announcement that came after a day of high-stakes talks at the White House between Trump, Zelenskyy and a delegation of Europe's top leaders.

 Trump made the announcement in a post on social media Monday, saying he had spoken with Putin and "began the arrangements for a meeting, at a location to be determined."